Last Updated on 3/17/2023

 You’re getting ready to plan your next vacation.
-You may go to Exedia.com, Orbitz.com, or one of our favorites, Hipmunk.com to start pricing out those airline tickets and hotels.
-Depending on why you’re traveling, you might start to do some research for your destination on TripAdvisor.com or Lonleyplanet.com.
+You may go to Exedia.com or Orbitz.com to start pricing out those airline tickets and hotels.
+Depending on why you’re traveling, you might start to do some research for your destination on TripAdvisor.com or Lonelyplanet.com.

-Cancelling your trip can cost you a lot of money if this trip is a big investment for you or your family.
-Unexpected events such as a loss of a job, you or someone in your family gets sick of injured, and most recently but a very real thing, there happens to be a terrorist act* in the city you were planning to visit.
-It’s important to buy travel insurance early, usually within the first couple weeks of making your first deposit, to ensure your wallet doesn’t take a hit when life happens.
+Cancelling your trip can be expensive, especially if this trip is a big investment for you or your family.
+Unexpected events such as a loss of a job, you or someone in your family getting sick or injured, or a terrorist attack occurring at your destination are just a few that could cause you to cancel.
+It’s important to buy a cancellation insurance policy early.
+Purchasing usually within the first couple weeks of making your first deposit ensures your wallet doesn’t take a hit when life happens.

 While travel insurance is an excellent form of medical coverage while you’re traveling away from home, this coverage will end, with some exceptions, when you return from your trip and walk through your front door.
 Insurance companies have been especially strict about staying compliant since the implementation of the Affordable Care Act.

-Every travel insurance policy has a list of definitions and exclusions as to what is covered and not covered during your trip.
+Every travel insurance plan has a list of definitions and exclusions as to what is covered and not covered during your trip.
 Some lists are more extensive than others.
-Make sure you have a general idea for what’s included and excluded from your policy before assuming anything.
+Make sure you have a general idea of what’s included and excluded from your travel insurance before assuming coverage.

-For example, if you are going on an adventure trip, there are certain policies that insure the gear you’re bringing with you and rental gear if, for some reason, that gear doesn’t make it to you in time for your excursion.
-Traveling for business?
-There are some policies that would reimburse you for that round of golf you missed due to a rain delay.
-If you are traveling with family, there are policies that cover your children at no additional cost.
+For example, if you are going on an adventure trip, there are certain policies that insure the gear you’re bringing with you and rental gear if it doesn’t make it to your destination.
+Renting a car during your vacation?
+There are some policies that provide additional rental car damage coverage if the vehicle gets in a collision or is damaged in other way.